 Need surgery?
 Do your research!

-Before agreeing to any surgery, discuss the benefits and risk for all available treatment options.
+Before agreeing to any surgery, ask your doctor about the benefits and risk for all available treatment options.
 Moreover, if you’re considering robotic-assisted surgery, learn as much as you can about the dangers of robotic-assisted surgery for the procedure you need.

 - What kind of training and experience do you have with the same device you would use for my procedure?